Rooting trees¶

 Midpoint deviation¶

 Rooting on the "midpoint" assumes a clock-like evolutionary rate (i.e., branch lengths are equal to time) and may yield odd results when this assumption is violated.
-This algorithm calculates the pairwise path length between all tips in an unrooted tree, and places the treenode on an edge representing the midpoint of the longest path.
+This algorithm finds the root position by calculating the pairwise path length between all tips in an unrooted tree, and places the treenode on an edge representing the midpoint of the longest path.

 # root the tree on the global midpoint and draw it